There are several rewards credit cards that can help make your dreams of Italy come true. Here are my top five.

 Aer Lingus Avios is partners with British Airways and Iberia, all of whom use Avios as their loyalty programs’ miles.
 That means you can earn Avios with any of these programs and easily transfer between each program.

 The British Airways Visa Signature Card’s current welcome offer for new applicants allows you to earn up to 100,000 Avios – 50,000 Avios after spending $3,000 on purchases in the first 3 months and an additional 50,000 Avios after spending a total of $20,000 in the first year.
 That’s more than enough to get a family of four to Europe on Aer Lingus with a few extra to spare to use for intra-Europe flights.

 After you reach $30,000 spent in a calendar year, you’ll also get a credit for one rewards seat good for two years and the ability to bring a companion with you free aside from taxes, fees and carrier charges.
 The card does come with a $95 annual fee.

 See related: Best credit cards for a Disney trip

 Aer Lingus Visa Signature

-The Aer Lingus card has the same offer as British Airways, except after you reach the $30,000 spending limit, you’ll be able to earn 3 points per $1 on not just British Airways purchases, but Aer Lingus and Iberia, as well.
+The Aer Lingus card allows you to earn 4 Avios per $1 on all purchases up to $30,000 in the first year.
+After you reach the $30,000 spending limit, you’ll be able to earn 3 points per $1 on British Airways, Aer Lingus and Iberia purchases, as well.